Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Conclusion

 \section{Conclusion}

 This study proposes a novel framework that integrates LLM-generated formulaic features with a Transformer model to forecast stock movement.
 The formulaic alphas are derived from basic inputs, such as stock features, technical indicators, and sentiment scores.
 For sentiment data, both target companies and their related companies are considered.
 Related companies are initially extracted using NER, based on their frequency of occurrence in news articles about the target companies.
 The most relevant ones, those strongly correlated with stock movement, are further selected by the LLM and incorporated into the formulaic alphas.
-For comparison of performance, models including LSTM, TCN, SVR, and Random Forest are used.
-The results highlight the predictive strength of the LLM-generated features, with the Transformer model achieving the best performance in most scenarios.
+For comparison of performance, models including Informer, LSTM, TCN, SVR, Random Forest, and XGBoost are used.
+The results highlight the predictive strength of the LLM-generated features.

-For future study, it can be explored how the number of LLM-generated formulaic alphas will affect prediction performance.
+This study has several limitations.
+First, the analysis is conducted on only five companies and within a single evaluation period.
+Future studies may consider a larger set of stocks and multiple time periods to improve generalizability.
+In addition, more recent and advanced time-series architectures such as N-BEATS can be included as baseline models for comparison.
+Besides, it can be explored how the number of LLM-generated formulaic alphas will affect prediction performance.
 Different prompt designs to generate formulaic alphas and different LLMs can be used for comparison.